We examine the conditions that have led to increasingly high levels of inflation.

 Russia and Ukraine

-While this trend of deglobalisation started long before Russia’s invasion of Ukraine, we believe that the subsequent financial sanctions imposed by the West and the halting of trade with Russia and its allies has presented a more definitive end to globalisation.
+While this trend of deglobalization started long before Russia’s invasion of Ukraine, we believe that the subsequent financial sanctions imposed by the West and the halting of trade with Russia and its allies has presented a more definitive end to globalization.

 Russia’s invasion of Ukraine has revealed the heavy reliance of Europe on Russian energy, and the associated risks.
 The European Commission has announced that the EU’s dependency on Russian gas will be cut by two-thirds by the end of 2022, and the UK has shared plans to phase out imports of Russian oil in the same time frame.1 In addition, the US has completely banned Russian oil, gas and coal imports.2 The situation in Ukraine is therefore likely to encourage Western governments to invest in the onshoring of manufacturing and the rebuilding of their industrial base and strategic industries, particularly where there are concerns about national security.

-Whatever views the West might hold regarding globalisation, its result is a more efficient global system.
+Whatever views the West might hold regarding globalization, it seems that its result has been a more efficient global system.
 In a world where fewer goods, capital and ideas cross borders, we believe that the outcome will inevitably be lower productivity growth and higher costs of production.

 Since the onset of the Covid pandemic, there has been a clear shift away from dominant monetary and recessive fiscal policy, towards a greater role for fiscal policy.
-A balkanised world is a less efficient one, and with higher prices and pressure on the cost of living comes increased fiscal stimulus.
-The US Congress has been considering rebates of USD $100 for Americans, given the soaring gas prices,3 and in the UK the government is providing a council tax rebate of £150 to approximately 20 million households, to ease the impact of the increase in energy costs.4 The unintended result of this, however, is that this fiscal stimulus is monetised – by giving people more money, the underlying price pressures will only be exacerbated.
+A balkanized world is likely a less efficient one, and with higher prices and pressure on the cost of living comes increased fiscal stimulus.
+The US Congress has been considering rebates of USD 100 for Americans, given the soaring gas prices,3 and in the UK the government is providing a council tax rebate of GBP 150 to approximately 20 million households, to ease the impact of the increase in energy costs.4 The unintended result of this, however, is that this fiscal stimulus is monetized – by giving people more money, the underlying price pressures could be exacerbated.